Social Prescribing for Better Health & Healthcare

 "A Healthier Canada: An Analysis of the Potential Economic and Social Impacts of Social Prescribing"-..."Every dollar invested into social prescribing programs may return $4.43 to society through improved wellbeing and reduced costs incurred on the health system and government."

-“Building the economic case for social prescribing- …studies suggest that social prescribing schemes can deliver between £2.14 and £8.56 for every £1 invested
+“Building the economic case for social prescribing- …studies suggest that social prescribing schemes can deliver between £2.14 and £8.56 for every £1 invested.

-The impact of social prescribing on health service use and costs
+The impact of social prescribing on health service use and costs - From the National Academy of Social Prescribing, some key findings

 In Newcastle, secondary care costs in 2019-20 were “9% lower than a matched-control group where social prescribing was not available.”